peterhinch/micropython-samples/pyboard_d/README.md

 down USR during reset and letting go of USR when the LED shines white.
 - you're in bootloader mode when the red LED flashes once a second
 - then upload the DFU as usual: tools/pydfu.py -u `firmware`

+## Code emitters

+Based on quick tests the Native, Viper and inline Arm Thumb assembler features are supported.